newjersey/navigator.business.nj.gov/content/src/licenses/hvac-contractor.md

 :::greenBox
  **Once completed, you will have**:

-* The same HVAC license number
+* The same HVACR license number
 :::